British Rail Class 318: Refurbishment

-2005-2007 refurbishment
+2005-2007

-Between 2005 and 2007, all Class 318s underwent a refurbishment by Hunslet-Barclay which involved the removal of the corridor connection on the driver's cars allowing the provision of a full-width driver's cab.
+Between 2005 and 2007, all Class 318s underwent a refurbishment by Hunslet-Barclay which involved the removal of the corridor connection on the driving cars allowing the provision of a full-width driver's cab.
 The passenger accommodation was also improved, with new passenger door controls, a repainted interior, new seat moquette and flooring, and new grab handles.
 New lighting was also fitted, with similar shades to the Class 320 units along with LED lights for cab indicators and marker lights.
 New passenger information systems, similar to those seen on other trains, were installed.

 In September 2008 the Scottish Government's agency Transport Scotland announced that all ScotRail trains (including from the Strathclyde Partnership for Transport) would eventually be repainted in a new blue livery with white Saltire markings on the carriage ends.
 Since the units had recently been refurbished and repainted, they would be the last in the EMU fleet to be repainted in Saltire livery.
 In the interim, all units had their "SPT Rail" naming removed, leaving them with an unbranded SPT livery.

-2013-2017 refurbishment
+2013-2017

 The Class 318 units received a second refurbishment between October 2013 and October 2017.